cusma/asa_withdrawal_dapp/README.md

   withdraw    Withdraw staked amount with rewards.

 Options:
+  -t --test   Use Algorand TestNet.
   -h --help
 ```

-**NOTE:** keep your `<mnemonic>` safe!
+⚠️ Keep your `<mnemonic>` safe!
 Although you will only use it on you local machine, is it strongly recommended to make use of a dedicated account just to interact with the ASA Staking dApp!

+#### Testing Mode
+1. Run the ASA Staking dApp on **Algorand TestNet** adding `-t` after commands.
+2. Run the ASA Staking dApp on **Algorand Sandbox** passing `""` as `<purestake-api-token>`.

 ### 3. Create your own ASA Staking dApp